-The letter of transmittal, located in the Introductory Section of CAFR, provides a government the opportunity to include information regarding its current economic condition, which includes the subjective analysis of its projected future financial direction.
+The letter of transmittal, located in the Introductory Section of a comprehensive annual financial report, provides a government the opportunity to include information regarding its current economic condition, which includes the subjective analysis of its projected future financial direction.
 Therefore, the letter of transmittal is well suited to provide the justification and expected long-term benefits of tax abatements.

 GFOA recommends that governments that are party to significant tax abatements do all of the following: